The next Moonlighting discussion will be on...

 110 Moon Library

-Featuring: Father George Coyne (LeMoyne and former Vatican astronomer) and Dr. Warren Allmon (Director of the Museum of the Earth and Paleontological Research Institute)
+Featuring: Father George Coyne (LeMoyne College faculty, former Vatican astronomer) and Dr. Warren Allmon (director of the Paleontological Research Institution in Ithaca and professor in the Department of Earth and Atmospheric Sciences at Cornell University)

-As Director of the Paleontological Research Institute since 1992, Warren Allmon has led the organization in its ambitious renovation and expansion, including the design and construction of the Museum of the Earth.
+As director since 1992 of the Paleontological Research Institution, Warren Allmon has led the organization in its ambitious renovation and expansion, including the design and construction of the Museum of the Earth.
 In addition to his technical research, he writes and speaks frequently on the history of science, evolution and creationism, natural history museums and collections, and Earth science education.

 Father Coyne is a Jesuit priest, astronomer, and former director of the Vatican Observatory and head of the observatory’s research group which is based at the University of Arizona in Tucson, Arizona.
 Since January 2012, he has served as McDevitt Chair of Religious Philosophy at Le Moyne College in Syracuse, NY.